Searching for Bobby Fischer poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Searching for Bobby Fischer against these established plot points, we can identify how Steven Zaillian utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Searching for Bobby Fischer within the biography genre.

 Steven Zaillian's Structural Approach